 The most memorable stories to her are always those with strong human characters depicting complex social issues, unfortunately often tragic: the suicide of state university student Kristel Tejada over school dues in 2013, the murder by a visiting American soldier of transgender Filipina Jennifer Laude in 2014, the death sentence later delayed by the Indonesian government of Filipino migrant worker Mary Jane Veloso in 2015, the killing of former journalist Mei Magsino in 2015, and the killing of 17-year-old Kian Loyd Delos Santos by local police under the Philippines drug war in 2017, among others.

-She received her Bachelor of Arts degree in Journalism from the University of Santo Tomas, where she was a decorated debater as president and team captain of its official university-wide varsity debate team, the Thomasian Debaters Council.
+She received her Bachelor of Arts degree in Journalism from the University of Santo Tomas, where she was a decorated debater.
+She served as president and team captain of the university’s official varsity debate team, the Thomasian Debaters Council.
 She coached the team for two years after.